 Each storage capability must be backed by a corresponding directory capability to host an isolated subdirectory for each component.
 When a component instance attempts to access the directory provided to it through a storage capability, the framework generates a unique subdirectory inside the backing directory for that component.

 The framework allocates storage subdirectories based on either the component instance's moniker or a static instance ID .
-Each instance ID is a 256-bit globally unique identifier listed in a component storage index file.
+Each instance ID is a 256-bit globally unique identifier listed in a component ID index file.

 {